Impact of strain on electron-phonon coupling of quantum emitters: Methods

 \subsection{Experimental setup}

 To measure the emission spectra at zero strain, we employ transient absorption spectroscopy~\cite{Younesi_2022} on a $c$-cut 4H-SiC substrate containing ensembles of $\mathrm{V_{Si}}$~\cite{Younesi_2022,Luu_2024}.
-In contrast to traditional luminescence methods, where \textit{spontaneous} emission is measured, we here measure the \textit{stimulated} emission.
-See the Supplemental Material Sec.~S5 for additional details and Ref.~\cite{Younesi_2026}.
+In contrast to traditional luminescence methods, where \textit{spontaneous} emission is measured, we here measure the \textit{stimulated} emission, which enables selective ZPL excitation and diminishes the spectral overlap between the emission of $\mathrm{V_{Si}^{-}}(h)$ and $\mathrm{V_{Si}^{-}}(k)$ defect ensembles.
+See the Supplemental Material Sec.~S6 for additional details and Ref.~\cite{Younesi_2026}.